 Written by: Jason Pitruzzello

-This is the second installment in a three-part series.
-The final installment will be published on Friday of this week.
+This is the final installment in a three-part series.

 It doesn’t.
 In fact, citing Thompson as an example can’t possibly do this for several reasons.
 First, in order for it to be clinical, a medical professional (mental health or some other kind of medical doctor) would have to use this in a controlled case study.
 No such thing has happened.
 Second, if you remember all the claims Walsh made about the school shooters, one of them was that they all spent countless hours practicing with the games before enacting them in real life.
 But that’s not what Thompson did.
 It’s quite the opposite.
 He shows “suicide bomber” behavior precisely because he’s bad at the game and never had enough time to play to get good at it.
 So which is it?
 Does playing violent video games a lot result in violent behavior or just playing them a little and being really bad at them?
 It can’t be both, otherwise there would be 8 million school shooters in the United States alone because, according to Gamespot, 8.1 million copies of Halo 3 alone have been purchased, not counting Doom, Doom II, Doom III, Quake, Quake II, etc.

 Thompson’s article about suicide bombing is less about Halo 3 and more about him grasping something about the world around him.
 This is painfully obvious toward the end of the article when he writes: